mozilla-releng/releasewarrior-2.0/docs/mergeduty/howto.md

 ## Prep day - 1 week prior to Merge day

+### Set up mergeduty Trello board

+Rather than extend Releasewarrior with more complexity, the idea here is to try Trello and use Templated cards for todo tracking.

+To track human tasks and issues during merges, we use the following [trello board](https://trello.com/b/AyyFAEbS/mergeduty-tasks)

+**First, ensure the board is clean**:

+- In the `Merge Tasks` list, select `Archive all cards in this list`
+- Sanity check that all items in `Postmortem Issues` and `Postmortem Action Items` lists have been resolved then:
+  - In the `Postmortem Issues` list, select `move all cards in this list` to the `Archived Postmortem Issues` list
+  - In the `Postmortem Action Items` list, select `move all cards in this list` to the `Archived Postmortem Action Items` list

+**Now prep the board for this cycle's planned merges**:

+- For each card in the `Templates` list, select the card then under Actions, choose `Copy` and put in the `Merge Tasks` list
+- For each newly copied card in the `Merge Tasks` list
+  - Add the people on mergeduty to the members list
+  - Set a deadline for each that correspond with the current [merge schedule](https://calendar.google.com/calendar/embed?src=bW96aWxsYS5jb21fZGJxODRhbnI5aTh0Y25taGFiYXRzdHY1Y29AZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ)

+**For each merge task**:

+As you go through the steps documented below, update the checklists within the cards under `Merge Tasks`.
+This helps with handoff and tracking state.

+As issues arise, add a card under the `Merge Issues` list.
+Associate with bugs where appropriate.
+Use labels for issues.
+Each issue should either be `Resolved` or `Unresolved` and some `Resolved` issues may be also labeled as `Future Threats`.

+**For postmortems**:

+After merge days, schedule a postmortem (or use current releaseduty postmortem) and move all issues to the `Postmortem Issues` list.
+During the postmortem, if any action items come up, track those in the `Postmortem Action Items` list.

 ### File tracking migration bug

 File a tracking migration bug if there isn't one. (e.g. [bug 1412962](https://bugzilla.mozilla.org/show_bug.cgi?id=1412962))